dvdhartsman/phase_1_project/README.md

     We found <THESE THREE VISUALIZATIONS ,(aerial application craft will likely be a 2 column damage/fatality chart)> to be particularly instructive.
 After studying the relationships in these charts, we arrived at our conclusions with a high degree of conviction.

-    We arrived at our eventual conclusions cleaning the data, establishing criteria for measuring safety, and comparing aircrafts to other aircrafts in their respective industries.
+    We arrived at our eventual conclusions by cleaning the data, establishing criteria for measuring safety, and comparing aircrafts to other aircrafts in their respective industries.

 We examined several critical factors, including fatality rates, injury severity, weather resistance, and aircraft resilience.
 These factors play a pivotal role in determining the overall safety of an aircraft.